Azure Service Bus

 Azure Service Bus offers different service tiers, each with varying capabilities.
 We've tested the Premium tier with this Micro-Integration and it meets the expected performance throughput.
 In addition, even though the Azure Service Bus offers large message sizes of 80 MB and above, you cannot use message sizes larger than:

-• 30 MB for PubSub+ event broker services (Enterprise service classes)
+• 30 MB for Solace Event Broker Services (Enterprise service classes)

-• 10 MB for PubSub+ event broker services (Developer service class).
+• 10 MB for Solace Event Broker Services (Enterprise-100 Standalone service class).

 Ensure that you select an Azure Service Bus tier that meets your requirements for performance throughput.
 For more information about tier differences, see Azure Service Bus Premium messaging and Azure Service Bus Quotas.

-For message headers, see Azure Service Bus Message Headers.
+For a listing of available message headers, see Azure Service Bus Message Headers.

 Field Description